 Modules of the programme may be studied and assessed on an individual, credit-bearing, stand-alone basis; these modules comprise a notional 240 study hours.
-Additionally there is a selection of shorter, 50-hour and 35-hour individual modules available primarily for continuing professional development.
+Additionally, there are a selection of shorter, 50-hour and 35-hour, non-credit bearing individual modules available primarily for continuing professional development.